-Practitioners and producers with experience running carcass management programs stress the importance of knowledge sharing and communication with other program managers to support constant learning and refinement.
+Practitioners and producers with experience running carcass management programs emphasize the importance of knowledge sharing and communication with other program managers to support constant learning and refinement.
 This exchange of knowledge in the past has supported producers and producer groups in innovating both the process of carcass management and some of components that can lead to a successful and streamlined program.
-For example, carcass composting sites in Iowa and Minnesota have employed a natural enzyme called Boost that can significantly expedite the carcass decomposition process, an enzyme that is now being evaluated for use by a number of composting sites in the West.
-In Southwestern Montana, a producer is working with a conflict reduction specialist to innovate carcass composting storage containers that can be placed throughout communities to reduce drive times.
-Managers and producers may also think about complementary tools to support an emerging, or established program.
-While Range riding is not an innovation, employing riders in the same landscape supported by carcass management programs can assist land managers by alerting them to the presence of carcasses and carrying temporary fencing to prevent further scavenging prior to agency investigation and/ or removing the carcass.
+For example, carcass composting sites in Iowa and Minnesota have employed a natural enzyme called Boost that can significantly expedite the carcass decomposition process.
+Boost is now being evaluated for use by a number of composting sites in the West.
+In Southwestern Montana, a producer is working with a conflict reduction specialist to innovate carcass composting storage containers that can be placed throughout communities to reduce carcass transport time.
+Managers and producers may also think about complementary tools to support an emerging or established program.
+While range riding itself is not new, employing riders in supported by carcass management landscapes programs can assist land managers by alerting them managers by alerting them to the presence of carcasses and carrying temporary fencing to prevent further scavenging prior to agency investigation and/or removing the carcass.